jengelhart0/csci3081_flashphoto/README.md

 all-or-nothing basis for this part of the project, so take care to do this.
 This will NOT catch everything that is needed for Google C++ style, so reference to the manual and the list above.
-Other tools are available that can check more than cpplint--see John for details.
+Other tools are available that can check more than cpplint--see John for details if you would like to incorporate more automated checking into your workflow.

 ## Makefile hints
 When compiling, we suggest you use the following set of compile flags in your